RoboPhred/potioncraft-pantry/README.md

 - `grindStartPercent`: The percentage along the path of where your normal path ends and the grindable portion of the path begins.
 Must be greater or equal to 0, and less than 1
 - `isCrystal`: If set to true, the ingredient will act as a crystal and move with the teleportation effect.
 - `path`: The SVG Path for the path the ingredient takes.
+- `soldBy`: A list of instructions indicating who should sell this ingredient
+- - `npcClass`: The npc type that sells this ingredient.
+Either: Herbalist, DwarfMiner, Mushroomer, or Alchemist.
+- - `chanceToAppearPercent`: The chance for this item to be stocked by the npc per visit.
+Value should be between 0 (never) and 1 (100%)
+- - `minCount`: If the item appears, the minimum number of the item to stock.
+The actual number will be randomly chosen between this and `maxCount`
+- - `maxCount`: If the item appears, the maximum number of the item to stock.
+The actual number will be randomly chosen between this and `minCount`

 ### Defining ingredient paths